11-Year-Old Boy Killed, 14-Year-Old Injured In Oxford Circle Double Shooting, Philly Police Say

 PHILADELPHIA (CBS) — Police say an 11-year-old boy was killed and a 14-year-old boy was injured when they were shot while riding a bike in Philadelphia’s Oxford Circle neighborhood Friday.
 It happened on the 1500 block of McKinley Street around 6:30 p.m.

 Police say the 11-year-old was shot once in the neck.
-He was transported to a local hospital and pronounced dead just before 7 p.m.READ MORE: 7 People Shot Outside Of Golf & Social In Fishtown, Police Say
+He was transported to a local hospital and pronounced dead just before 7 p.m.READ MORE: Philadelphia Weather: Sunny, Comfortable Saturday On Tap Before Showers Return To Region On Sunday

 The 14-year-old was shot once in the right arm and once in the right ankle.
 He is currently in stable condition.